Compare roles in health

 Training and qualifications required

 There are no set entry requirements for physiotherapy assistants.
 Employers expect good numeracy and literacy and some experience or qualifications in health or social care.
 Employers may ask for GCSEs in English and maths.
 Apprenticeships in healthcare can provide you with experience to apply for physiotherapy assistant and other clinical support roles.
 You will be given the training you need to do the job, including an introduction to the department and its procedures and how to set up and use the equipment.
-You may be offered the chance to study for qualifications such as the CACHE level 2 Certificate in Healthcare Support Services, or the CACHE level 2 or 3 Diploma in Clinical Healthcare Support.
+You may be offered the chance to study for qualifications such as the NCFE CACHE level 2 Certificate in Healthcare Support Services or the NCFE CACHE level 3 Diploma in Healthcare Support.

 Expected working hours and salary range